jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ## How Might We...
 	1. ...encourage customers to eat faster?
-	2. ...make use of all available table (space)?
+	2. ...make use of all available tables (dining space)?
-	3. ...make waiting time more productive?
+	3. ...make customers' waiting time more productive?
 	4. ...provide estimated waiting time for customers?
 	5. ...keep track of waiting customers?
-	6. ...manage no-shows?
+	6. ...manage no-shows, (and distribute their seats to waiting customers)?
 	7. ...reduce the waiting time?
-	8. ...serve foods faster?
+	8. ...serve food faster?
 	9. ...prevent customers from going to other restaurants?
-	10. ...make waiting customers less bored?
-	11.
-	12.
+	10. ...entertain or (in some way) satisfy the waiting customers?

 ### Top 3 HMW
 Selection Process: We selected top 3 by.